jorgeabrahan/regclients/README.md

 password: thisIsForTestPurposesOnly

 I'm working in a way to register an account after paying a month plan and also in a documentation for those people who need help.

+## 1.0.1
+Solved code errors
+## 1.1.1
+Amount input implemented to add multiple elements in registry and in the total.